s4ke/Master-Thesis/src/md/043-cloudhaskell.md

 \label{sec:CloudHaskellArrowParallel}

-Finally, we describe in this Chapter how to implement the PArrows API with Cloud Haskell and evaluate our results.
+Finally, we describe in this chapter how to implement the PArrows API with Cloud Haskell and evaluate our results.

 We start by